 Let's get weird, okay?
 The white batflower (Tacca integrifolia) might look like a normal plant, right up until it starts to flower.
 When it does, the plant unfurls some of the strangest and most amazing flowers in the plant kingdom.
-Beneath the clusters of purplish flowers (described as "lurid" by one botanist) hang long bracts that can reach a foot in length, like whiskers almost.
+Beneath the clusters of purplish flowers hang long bracts that can reach a foot in length, like whiskers.
 Above the flowers flare two light colored bracts like bat wings.

 - Light: Batflowers are native to Asian rainforests, where they grow in the loamy understory, often in deep shade.
 Indoors, the plants will thrive in bright light, but should not be exposed to direct sunlight.

 - Water: Keep the soil evenly moist throughout the year.
 They grow from rhizomes, but don’t seem to need a resting period.

 - Temperature: Moderate.
 Batplants thrive in temperatures around 75˚F, with plenty of good air circulation.
 They also enjoy higher humidity and will benefit from misting.